Patagonia, Mantra and Night and Day will be open on Christmas Day in Arrowtown. Merry Christmas and a Happy Holidays.

 Fun Fact: The local “Mountain Scene” newspaper reported in 1974 that there was only one known escape from the gaol.
 The warder who was delivering a meal was overpowered by the prisoner and locked in the cell while the prisoner escaped.
 The warder’s wife could hear her husband shouting from the gaol and assuming it was a prisoner, yelled back that he would just have to wait until her husband returned.
 She eventually recognised her husband’s voice and released him from the cell.

-Despite being described as ‘deficient’ and of ‘no use’ it was still in use until 1987.
+Despite being described as ‘deficient’ and of ‘no use’ it was still in use until the 1930s (with a one-off use in 1987 for some rowdy New Years partygoers).

 Note: If you would like to visit the gaol and explore the inside, the key is available at the Lakes District Museum.